 Each project will be evaluated on the basis of how well it addresses the Neighborhood Enhancement Grant Program's main purpose of improving neighborhoods and the community.
-When there are more projects requested than funding will allow, projects that accomplish the following goals will be considered for funding:
+When there are more projects requested than funding will allowcan accommodate, projects that accomplish the following goals will be considered for fundingtake priority:

-- Projects that propose the use of renewable energy sources for common areas. - Projects that impact major thoroughfares will receive a higher priority than those that impact interior streets. - Projects which serve more than one HOA (adjoining or adjacent communities). - Projects which serve to revitalize older or declining neighborhoods. - Projects that further City and neighborhood goals and/or complement other public improvements.
+- Projects that propose the use of renewable energy sources for common areas. - Projects that impact major thoroughfares will receive a higher priority than those that impact interior streets. - Projects which serve more than one HOA or Neighborhood Association (adjoining or adjacent communities). - Projects which serve to revitalize older or declining neighborhoods. - Projects that further City and neighborhood goals and/or complement other public improvements.